flexera-public/policy_engine_training/06_api/README.md

 * Instead of a `detail_template` field, we have an `export` block.
 This will create a table in the incident.
   * Every `export` block contains a series of `field` blocks.
 The name of each `field` block corresponds to a key in each item of the list.
     * You can use the `path` field within a `field` block to specify the key if you need the key to be different than the name of the field itself.
 This is only necessary for a handful of niche use cases.
-  * Each `field` block contains a `label` field that dictates what that column in the incident table will be labelled.
+  * Each `field` block contains a `label` field that dictates what that column in the incident table will be labeled.
 This is generally something more human-readable than the name of the key itself.
   * Every `validate` or `validate_each` block must contain either a `detail_template` field, an `export` block, or both.
 If both are present, the table produced by the `export` block will appear beneath the text of the `detail_template` in the incident.

 ## Step 7: Email Escalation Block